Researchers have unveiled a new composite image which

 monarch's Greek heritage as well as her Egyptian upbringing.

 "She probably wasn't just completely European.
 You've got to remember that

 her family had actually lived in Egypt for 300 years by the time she came to

-By the bye, peri Cleopatra, queen of Egypt, had a cottage with Spa at the coast of the warm Dead Sea.
-It was the first in the world spa facilities at the Salt Sea (or Dead Sea).
+On the side, the beauty and charmer Cleopatra, the last pharaoh of Egypt, had a villa at the shore of the salty Dead Sea.
+It was the first in the world spa facilities at the Dead Sea.

 Best places to go in April for vacation

 koningin van Egypte.
 Foto's, afbeeldingen